toncoinpool/stratum-miner/README.md

 ### mining.subscribe

-In order to initiate or resume a session with the server, a client needs to call the subscribe method.
+In order to initiate or resume a session with the server, a client needs to call the subscribe method\
-This method call will only be executed by clients.
+This method call will only be executed by clients

 #### Request:

 ```
-{"id": 1, "method": "mining.subscribe", "params": ["ton-pool-client/1.0.0", "solo", null, null]}\n
+{"id": 1, "method": "mining.subscribe", "params": ["ton-pool-client/1.0.0", null, null, null]}\n
 ```

 - [ `id` : `int` ]: request id